dariober/ASCIIGenome/docs/commandHelp.rst

 INT
 +++

-:code:`INT [INT]`
+:code:`INT [INT] [c]`

 Go to position `INT` or to region `INT INT` on current chromosome.
-Allowed is the hyphenated format  separating the two positions.
+Use :code:`INT -h` for full help.
 If a list of integers is given, the first and last are taken as *from* and *to*.
 This is handy to copy and paste intervals from the ruler above the prompt.

+The option :code:`c` (column) interprets INT as positions on the screen column.
+This is useful to move within the current genomci window without typing the (possibly long) string of genomic coordinates.
 Examples::

     10                   -> Will jump to position 10
     10 1000              -> Go to region 10-1000
-    10-1000              -> Same as above
     10 250 500 750 1000  -> Same as above again
+    10 50c               -> Go to region spanned by columns 10 to 50